 Employee wellness programmes are in place in the form of referral of our employees to relevant institutions and participation in wellness activities aimed at empowering our employees holistically in various aspects of life.
-The institution is working hard to ensure that the wellness of employees is taken into consideration by creating a conducive working environment, empowerment of employees on wellness issues, active participation in sporting activities and referral for counselling where necessary.
+Having observed the magnitude of challenges facing our employees, we have strengthened the wellness unit by appointing a manager with expertise on matters of wellness.